Adaptive cruise control: Mercedes Distronic Plus

 In 1999, Mercedes introduced Distronic, the first radar-assisted adaptive system, on the Mercedes-Benz S-Class (W220) and the CL-Class.
 Distronic adjusts the vehicle speed automatically to the car in front in order to always maintain a safe distance to other cars on the road.

 In 2005, Mercedes refined the system ("Distronic Plus") making the Mercedes-Benz S-Class (W221) the first car to receive the upgraded system.
 Distronic Plus could now completely halt the car if necessary on most sedans.
 In an episode of Top Gear, Jeremy Clarkson demonstrated the effectiveness of the system by coming to a complete halt from motorway speeds to a round-about and getting out, without touching the pedals.

 In 2016, Mercedes introduced Active Brake Assist 4, the first emergency braking assistant with pedestrian recognition.

-One crash caused by Distronic Plus dates to 2005, when German news magazine "Stern" was testing Mercedes' original Distronic system.
+One crash caused by Distronic Plus dates to 2005, when the German news magazine Stern was testing Mercedes' original Distronic system.
 During the test, the system did not always manage to brake in time.
 Ulrich Mellinghoff, then Head of Safety, NVH, and Testing at the Mercedes-Benz Technology Centre, stated that some tests failed because the vehicle was tested in a metallic hall, which caused problems with radar.
 Later iterations received an upgraded radar and other sensors, which are not disrupted by a metallic environment.
 In 2008, Mercedes conducted a study comparing the crash rates of Distronic Plus vehicles and vehicles without it, and concluded that those equipped with Distronic Plus have an around 20% lower crash rate.